How to Do Payroll in Nevada in 10 Steps

 Pay Stub Laws

-You need to provide employees with pay stubs that itemize their paycheck, including details on gross pay, deductions, net cash wages/salary, date of payment, and hours worked.
+You need to provide employees with pay stubs that itemize their paychecks, including details on gross pay, deductions, net cash wages/salary, date of payment, and hours worked.
 Failure to do so can result in a $5,000 administrative fine and even misdemeanor charges.

 If you’re doing payroll on your own and need a quick way to print a pay stub, download one of our free payroll stub templates.